aneoconsulting/ArmoniK.Extensions.Cpp/README.md

 - In WSL:
   - run ```restart-build-env.sh```
-  - Specify the ARMONIK_API_DIR as an environnement variable prior to running this script if the ArmoniK.Api cpp installation directory is not ```../ArmoniK.Api/packages/cpp/install```
+  - Specify the ARMONIK_API_DIR as an environment variable prior to running this script if the ArmoniK.Api cpp installation directory is not ```../ArmoniK.Api/packages/cpp/install```
 - In your IDE:
-  - Setup ``Remote Host`` as your toolchain and specify the user as ``user``, password as ``password`` and the adress and ports to match the REMOTE_BUILD_ADDRESS variable specified in the script
+  - Setup ``Remote Host`` as your toolchain and specify the user as ``root``, password as ``password`` and the adress and ports to match the REMOTE_BUILD_ADDRESS variable specified in the script

 ### Visual Studio setup

 - In WSL, run ```setup-remote.sh```
   - You will be connected to the docker in interactive mode.
-Then, you can build and run your project in the linux enviroment.
+Then, you can build and run your project in the linux environment.
   - If You want to perform remote developpement in your IDE, then run:
   - ```service ssh start```
 - In your IDE: